mvandervelden/SelligentM1/README.md

 iOS apps using the Selligent Mobile SDK cannot be compiled for simulator on new Apple hardware.

 While there is a workaround by only running the app on physical devices, this brings severe limitations, because the simulator is often the easiest way for developing and running unit / UI tests.
 Especially when testing for different kinds of devices, iOS versions, etc.

+## Notes
+A similar issue was reported, and fixed for the Google Analytics iOS sdk: https://github.com/firebase/firebase-ios-sdk/issues/7509